What is the appropriate structure for international expansion?

 What are the advantages and disadvantages of using the following structures for a United States-based retail clothing business when selling products to other countries (Canada being the first point of entry): wholly owned retail outlets, joint ventures, franchises, or distributor arrangements.
 Please address legal, tax, regulatory and broader strategic ramifications.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Start with broad, Canada is really no different to another US state when it comes to doing business; each state has different laws and so does Canada.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Start with broad, Canada is really no different to another US state when it comes to doing business; each state has different laws and so does Canada.
 In fact, each province in Canada has different laws.

 Now, if you're moving further afield, you have to start to entertain the JV, franchise or distribution agreements.
 The biggest decision here is also strategic: Do you want the OS stores to be under your company name or do you want to just sell your clothing through other retailers?